snowman-repos/book/project_managers/README.md

 * A code editor
 * Whatever software you need to open design documents

-Use whatever you're most comfortable with, beit a notebook and a whiteboard or one of these all-encompassing bells-and-whistles SaaS platforms.
+Use whatever you're most comfortable with, beit a notebook and a whiteboard or one of these all-encompassing bells-and-whistles SaaS platforms of which there are many many paid and open-source options.
 Having a physical kanban board is a great idea because it's easily visible and accessible to the production team, but bear in mind that most of your work will need to be easily documented and shared.

 ## Facilitating Others